VJMeyer/submission/chapters/Outlines/Outline9.0.md

 ### **1.2 Research Question and Scope**

+<annotation>Clearly articulate the primary research question: "Can frontier AI technologies be utilized to automate the modeling of transformative AI risks, enabling robust prediction of policy impacts?"
+Define each component of the question precisely, establish boundaries of the investigation (focusing on existential risks from misaligned AI rather than other governance challenges), and note potential broader applications.</annotation>

 * **Primary question**: "Can frontier AI technologies be utilized to automate the extraction of probabilistic world models from AI safety literature, enabling robust prediction of policy impacts?"
 * **Component definitions**: Define each element of the question with precision: 'frontier AI', 'automation', 'probabilistic world models', 'policy impacts'
 * **Study boundaries**: Explicitly state scope limitations (focus on existential risk from misaligned AI, not addressing all governance challenges)